AsifaSiraj/Student-Information-System/README.md

 | Teacher | T1@gmail.com | teacher123  |
 | Student | S1@gmail.com | student123  |

-🔒 System-Level Restrictions
-This project enforces strict rules at system, database, and application levels to ensure security and consistency.

-1. Role-Based Access Control
-Admin

-Add, edit, and delete students, teachers, departments, and courses.

-Register/unregister students in courses.

-Reassign teachers to courses.

-Teacher

-Can self-assign to unassigned courses.

-Cannot reassign once a course already has a teacher.

-Cannot add/edit/delete students or departments.

-Student

-Can only view their own courses and registrations.

-Cannot self-register (unless extended in future).

-Unauthorized access redirects to login (index.html).

-2. Database-Level Restrictions
-Students

-id → Auto Increment Primary Key.

-email → UNIQUE NOT NULL.

-roll_no → UNIQUE NOT NULL.

-department_id → Foreign Key (must exist in departments).

-password → NOT NULL.

-Teachers

-id → Auto Increment Primary Key.

-email → UNIQUE NOT NULL.

-Courses

-teacher_id → Nullable (course may be unassigned).

-Once a teacher assigns themselves → only admin can reassign.

-Registrations

-Combination of student_id + course_id must be unique.

-Prevents duplicate registrations.

-registered_by tracks whether Admin or Student registered.

-3. Application/Form Restrictions
-Student Form

-Name, Email, Roll No, Department → required.

-Email must be valid format.

-Password required on add, optional on update.

-Course Form

-Course Name and Code required.

-Department required.

-Teacher assignment optional.

-Delete Operations

-Confirmation prompt required before deletion.

-Teacher Dashboard

-Teacher can register themselves only in unassigned courses.

-Teacher cannot unregister or delete courses.

-4. Session & Security Restrictions
-Every page checks $_SESSION['role'] to confirm access rights.

-Direct URL access without a valid session redirects to login.

-Prevents role escalation (e.g., student pretending to be admin).

-Teacher self-assign logs are stored in teacher_course_logs for auditing.

-5. Business Logic Restrictions
-Teacher assignment is not mandatory for admin when creating a course.

-Only admin can unregister a student from a course.

-Duplicate Prevention:

-Students cannot be added with duplicate email or roll number.

-Students cannot be registered in the same course more than once.

-Audit Trail: Self-registrations by teachers are logged.

-6. Error Handling Restrictions
-Database errors (duplicate email/roll, invalid foreign keys) prevent insertion.

-By default, user is redirected without error feedback (extendable).
+# 🔒 System-Level Restrictions

+This project enforces strict rules at **system**, **database**, and **application** levels to ensure **security** and **consistency**.

+## 1. Role-Based Access Control

+### Admin
+- Add, edit, and delete students, teachers, departments, and courses
+- Register/unregister students in courses
+- Reassign teachers to courses

+### Teacher
+- Can self-assign to unassigned courses
+- Cannot reassign once a course already has a teacher
+- Cannot add/edit/delete students or departments

+### Student
+- Can only view their own courses and registrations
+- Cannot self-register (unless extended in future)
+- Unauthorized access redirects to login (`index.html`)

+## 2. Database-Level Restrictions

+### Students Table
+- `id` → Auto Increment Primary Key
+- `email` → UNIQUE, NOT NULL
+- `roll_no` → UNIQUE, NOT NULL
+- `department_id` → Foreign Key (must exist in departments)
+- `password` → NOT NULL

+### Teachers Table
+- `id` → Auto Increment Primary Key
+- `email` → UNIQUE, NOT NULL

+### Courses Table
+- `teacher_id` → Nullable (course may be unassigned)
+- Once a teacher assigns themselves → only admin can reassign

+### Registrations Table
+- Combination of `student_id + course_id` must be unique
+- Prevents duplicate registrations
+- `registered_by` field tracks whether Admin or Student registered

+## 3. Application/Form Restrictions

+### Student Form
+- Name, Email, Roll No, Department → required
+- Email must be valid format
+- Password required on add, optional on update

+### Course Form
+- Course Name and Code → required
+- Department → required
+- Teacher assignment → optional

+### Delete Operations
+- Confirmation prompt required before deletion

+### Teacher Dashboard
+- Teacher can register themselves only in unassigned courses
+- Teacher cannot unregister or delete courses

+## 4. Session & Security Restrictions
+- Every page checks `$_SESSION['role']` to confirm access rights
+- Direct URL access without a valid session → redirects to login
+- Prevents role escalation (e.g., student pretending to be admin)
+- Teacher self-assign actions are logged in `teacher_course_logs`

+## 5. Business Logic Restrictions
+- Teacher assignment is not mandatory for admin when creating a course
+- Only admin can unregister a student from a course
+- Duplicate prevention:
+  - Students cannot be added with duplicate email or roll number
+  - Students cannot be registered in the same course more than once
+- Teacher self-registrations are logged (audit trail)

+## 6. Error Handling Restrictions
+- Database errors (duplicate email/roll, invalid foreign keys) prevent insertion
+- By default, user is redirected without error feedback (extendable)
+- Delete/Update operations fail silently if invalid ID is provided (extendable with error reporting) By default, user is redirected without error feedback (extendable).

 Delete/Update operations fail silently if invalid ID is provided (extendable with error reporting).